 Dermatologists strongly recommend a sunscreen with UVA and UVB protection and a Sun Protection Factor (SPF) of 30 or more if you and your child are out in the sun.
 Use a lip balm with SPF 30 as well.
 Make sure to use products approved by the Canadian Dermatology Association (look for their name or logo on the label).

-Apply sunscreen 15 to 30 minutes before exposure to the sun so it is absorbed by the skin and less likely to rub or wash off.
-Apply the sunscreen according to instructions and reapply every couple of hours.
+Apply sunscreen 30 minutes before exposure to the sun so it is absorbed by the skin and less likely to rub or wash off.
+Apply the sunscreen according to instructions on the package and reapply every couple of hours, after swimming, or following active play time.
 Swimmers and those who sweat heavily should use a waterproof lotion.

 For children wearing bathing suits, make sure that sunscreen is applied up to and under the edges of the suit to protect sensitive areas, such as the upper thighs and chest.
-Pay particular attention to the tops of feet and the back of the knees.
+Pay particular attention to the ears, back of the neck, tops of feet and the back of the knees.
 Be careful when applying sunscreen near the eyes.
 It can be irritating, so avoid the upper and lower eyelids.

 Sunscreens, like many other products, have a limited shelf life and become less effective over time.
 Check the expiry date of old sunscreen containers and replace them if they are out of date.

 Do I need to take extra precautions to protect my baby from the sun and heat?